 Priority WARD NEED WHY IS IT A NEED?
 AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 46 Ward councillors empty promises Noted.
 47 We also need a game centre.
 Not LG mandate.
 48 We need land.
 Requests for land need to be submitted to the property discussion committee who will evaluate the request and issue directives to the relevant departments (submit request via ward committee).
 49 We need more sports ground.
 Requests for land need to be submitted to the property discussion committee who will evaluate the request and issue directives to the relevant departments (submit request via ward committee).
-50 Youth Centre To keep our children out of the streets/ to avoid drugs Zwelihle Not LG mandate Ward 13 1 Estuary pollution - Kidbrook pipeline & Onrus Estuary Pollution is a very negative factor for tourists and visitors to the area Health Risk - All development be halted until greater Hermanus's sewage problems have been sorted out.
+50 Youth Centre To keep our children out of the streets/ to avoid drugs Zwelihle Not LG mandate WARD 13 - Cllr.
+D r Junita Klopp ers-Lourens 1 Estuary pollution - Kidbrook pipeline & Onrus Estuary Pollution is a very negative factor for tourists and visitors to the area Health Risk - All development be halted until greater Hermanus's sewage problems have been sorted out.
 Further developments are just compounding the problem Onrus Lagoon Final phases of Kidbrooke pipeline upgrade included in 2017/18 - 2019/20 MTREF(Budget) 2 Atlantic Drive Walkway Onrus tourist area, many visitors walk in the area Ward Committee funds 3 Coastal path maintenance and extension Onrus/Vermont Yes, but will probably require EIA Source R 150 000.00 for EIA 4 Law-Enforcement foot patrols (By-laws), visible policing SAPS, poaching, milkwoods and serious crime Natural heritage is being destroyed lives + property endangered - The HPP be replaced with a team of trained specialist to deal with poachers and gangsters and that Hermanus be reclaimed from these criminal elements.
-This team should have the ability and training to confront poachers both on and Onrus/Vermont Increase Law Enforcement visibility through high visible patrols and strengthening partnership and collaboration with SAPS and security service companies Opex, 2017/2018
+This team should have the ability and training to confront poachers both on and under water as well.
+In addition they should Onrus/Vermont Increase Law Enforcement visibility through high visible patrols and strengthening partnership and collaboration with SAPS and security service companies Opex, 2017/2018